-- Size: Small.
+- : Small.
 Medium and small size have few functional differences in Pathfinder 2e.

 - : 25 ft. is standard.

-- : The Goblin's ability increases work well for Charisma-based spellcasters, but a Wisdom flaw is hard for many classes and hurts crucial stats like Will saves and Perception.
+- : The Goblin's ability increases work well for a variety of classes and builds, but a Wisdom flaw is hard for many classes and hurts crucial stats like Will saves and Perception.

 - : Racial language plus Common is standard.

 - : Darkvision is always helpful.